The role of absorption in three-dimensional electron diffraction dynamical structure refinement: Results

 As shown earlier, in the two-beam limit, inclusion of absorption produces almost no per-reflection variation, with intensities attenuated uniformly.
 Under many-beam conditions, however, absorption alters the inter-beam coupling, changing how intensity is redistributed with thickness.
 The resulting deviation from the elastic-only solution therefore reflects the degree of many-beam interaction.
 In \(\mathrm{CsPbBr_3}\), the heavy constituent atoms lead to the simultaneous excitation of many strong beams.
 In contrast, $\alpha$-quartz and borane exhibit much weaker many-beam character at these thicknesses.
 Their lower atomic numbers result in fewer simultaneously excited strong reflections, so scattering is dominated by quasi-two-beam interactions.
 In such regimes, the inclusion of absorption does not result in significant redistribution of diffracted intensity.
+The behaviour observed for quartz further suggests that the additional absorptive effects associated with non-centrosymmetric crystals remain comparatively weak under the present conditions.